mredenti/ModernCMake/slides/episodes/introduction.md

 ## Abstracting away the build tool
 CMake also comes to our aid in helping us not have to deal with the platform differences of the build tool.
 The cmake --build option directs CMake to invoke the appropriate build tool for us, which allows us to specify the whole build something like this:

+## More

+CMake as a Scripting Language
+CMake is a tool designed to manage the build process of software projects.
+It uses a scripting language to define the build process in CMakeLists.txt files.
+Here’s how it fits the characteristics of a scripting language:

+Interpreted Execution: CMake processes the CMakeLists.txt files line by line to generate build instructions (e.g., Makefiles or Visual Studio project files).

+High-Level Abstractions: CMake provides commands and functions that abstract complex build tasks.
+For example, add_executable is a high-level command that simplifies the process of defining an executable target.

+Ease of Use: Writing CMake scripts is generally straightforward, focusing on specifying what to build and how, without delving into the details of the build system being generated.

+Importance of Order in CMakeLists.txt
+In scripting languages, the order of commands can be crucial because the interpreter executes them sequentially.
+This is also true for CMake:

+Sequential Execution: Commands in CMakeLists.txt are executed in the order they appear.
+This means that each command can depend on the results of the commands that preceded it.
+Dependencies and Definitions: If a command relies on a variable or target defined by a previous command, changing the order could result in errors or unexpected behavior.
+Scope and Visibility: The scope of variables and targets can be influenced by their position in the script.
+For example, a variable defined within a function or block may not be accessible outside of it.